Vivatist/penguin-tamer/README.md

 Install AI-eBash using one of the convenient [methods](#installation).

-Run the program `ai who are you?`.
+Try asking the assistant a question, for example `ai who are you?`.
 In a couple of seconds, the neural network will respond:

 ![program response1](/docs/img/en_img1.gif)